Human Design Variables: 4 arrows and the working world

 An arrow pointing to the right indicates a receptive mind that takes in everything there is to take in.
 This mind processes everything and serves as a resource for your environment.

-Arrow bottom right – perception of the environment (personality body)
+Arrow bottom right – Perception of the environment (Personality Body)

-Human Design Variables 4 arrows
+Example of Human Design Variables with arrows

-Yin and yang stand for duality and yet form a unity.
+Yin and Yang stand for duality and yet form a unity.
 The terms yin and yang express the opposing relationships of everything in the world.
 So everything has a contradiction.
 Here are some examples:

-According to Human Design, we are moving towards a yin age.
-In the interplay of polarities in the development of humanity, yin energy is increasing more and more, while yang energy is steadily decreasing.
-Yin also stands for the soft, feminine, inspiring and creative.
-In contrast, yang also stands for the hard, masculine, active as well as for structure and order.
+In contrast, Yang also stands for the hard, masculine, active and for structure and order.
 And this is where the human design variables come into play.
 Because the arrows of the variables embody precisely this yin-yang energy.
 The arrows on the right therefore represent the yin energy, the arrows on the left the yang energy.

 The left and right arrows are not about better or worse.
-Both characteristics are needed so that the world does not fall apart at the seams.
+Both are needed so that the world does not fall apart at the seams.
 So everyone is needed in the world of work and in all other areas of life, even if all four of their arrows point to the left.
-However, the characteristics of the right arrows are becoming increasingly important.
+However, the characteristics of the right-hand arrows are becoming increasingly important.

 But how is this development reflected in our economy?